-Can I be evicted during COVID-19?Updated Apr 30
+Can I be evicted during COVID-19?

-Most tenants in Ontario are protected by the Residential Tenancies Act (RTA).
-If you're protected by the RTA, your landlord can't you by themselves, and they can't hire a private bailiff or anybody else to evict you.
-That was illegal before the eviction freeze, and it’s still illegal.
-They have to follow a certain process to evict you.
+Most tenants who rent a place to live in Ontario are protected by the Residential Tenancies Act (RTA).
+If you're a tenant under the RTA, your landlord must use the Sheriff to evict you.
+The Sheriff is also called a Court Enforcement Officer.
+Your landlord can't evict you by themselves, and they can't hire a private bailiff or anyone else to evict you.

+If you are a tenant under the RTA, only the Sheriff can evict you.
 If you think your landlord might try to evict you without the Sheriff, you can contact the Rental Housing Enforcement Unit (RHEU) at 1-888-772-9277 (toll-free) or 416-585-7214.
 The RHEU is part of the Ministry of Housing.
 Its job is to try to make sure landlords and tenants follow the law.
 RHEU staff might contact your landlord to discuss the situation.
 Sometimes this can solve the problem.
 If that doesn't work, try to get legal help right away.

 Is there anything else I can do to stop my eviction?

-Read your eviction order carefully.
+Read your LTB eviction order carefully.
 The order will have information on what to do if you disagree with the decision.
 It will also say how much time you have to appeal the decision.

 For more information about what you can do after getting an eviction order, read Eviction Process at the Landlord and Tenant Board.